 Institute a loyalty programme.
 People will keep using you if they know that they will be rewarded.

 Keeping your contractors happy is extremely important too.
-Here’s an idea how you can do this with you on-demand delivery app:
+Here’s an idea how you can do this with you

 Pay your contractors competitively.
 This will keep them happy and prevent them from looking for work elsewhere.